kamiy2j/iba-iot-workshop/README.md

 ### 💻 Prerequisites
 - Fundamental knowledge of computer operations and navigation
-- Laptop running Windows OS with stable internet connection
+- Laptop running Windows OS with a stable internet connection
-- Administrator-level privileges to install and configure required software
+- Administrator-level privileges to install and configure the required software
 ------------------

 ## 🛠️ Workshop Instructions
 ### Wokwi Account
-For our patient monitoring system simulation, we'll leverage Wokwi—a powerful online electronics simulator specifically designed for rapid prototyping and testing of IoT projects.
+For our patient monitoring system simulation, we will leverage Wokwi—a powerful online electronics simulator specifically designed for the rapid prototyping and testing of IoT projects.

 1. Visit https://wokwi.com/ and create a new account. *(If you don't get email from Wokwi, check in Spam/Junk folder)*
 <img width="679" alt="Screenshot 2025-04-21 at 3 41 20 AM" src="https://github.com/user-attachments/assets/3e486e22-fe23-4647-add9-f21aca4ffe46" />
 <br/><br/>
-2. Join our dedicated classroom using this link: https://wokwi.com/classroom/join?code=yLQ9TsuZn4
+2. Join our dedicated classroom using this link: [link here]
 <br/><br/>
 <img width="629" alt="Screenshot 2025-04-21 at 1 36 34 PM" src="https://github.com/user-attachments/assets/89651f44-05ac-44e0-b807-7e5cef9a5a72" />
 <br/><br/>